How to apply

 For all applications, two academic references are required.
 Any offers made are subject to receipt of satisfactory references.
 Where possible, these should be provided as part of your application, along with your research proposal, and transcript of previous degrees.

-Further information on research degrees (PhD) in Sociology, Social Policy & Applied Social Sciences is available on this website, or you can contact our Postgraduate Research office.
+Further information on research degrees (PhD) in Sociology, Social Policy, Criminology and Anthropology is available on this website, or you can contact our Postgraduate Research office.